dkulp23/301-Final-Project/README.md

 - As a general user I would like the ability to access resources for helping identifying heroine ODs
 - As a general user I would like the common signs of an OD directly laid out
-- As a general user I would like an easy to use interface *(button) that allows me to alert registered Narcan carries to an OD
+- As a general user I would like an easy to use interface (button) that allows me to alert registered Narcan carries to an OD

+Page Scaffolding

+*Main page*
+  Carrier Sign-in
+  Report an Overdose
+  "Disclaimer"

+*Carrier Sign-in Branch*
+  Form:
+    User information, options on availability (range from main address) and information to display (show phone number or not) Activate/Deactivate availability
+  Map with nearby Patients

+*General User Branch (Report an Overdose) - Informational/Transitional Page* What does an OD look like: Series of checkboxes to help users identify the situation Links to additional information
+  Report and Overdose (button)

+*Overdose reporting*
+  Map
+    Ability to drop a pin
+  List of carries that have agreed to share information